sammcj/anz-test-2/README.md

 #### Extend tests

-- I ran out of time while writing the tests - at present the test suite is manually run and is not yet run during the Docker build.
 - While a simple Mocha Chai test is implemented to check that the API is returning a 200 when hit and that the JSON is valid, additional test cases could be added be added.